cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   decoding; see also {{map-keys}}.

 Major type 6:
-: a tagged data item whose tag is the argument and whose value is the single following encoded item.
-See {{tags}}.
+: a tagged data item whose tag is the argument and whose value is the single encoded data item that follows the head.
+Similar to major types 4 and 5, we also talk about the "enclosed" data item.
+See
+  {{tags}}.

 Major type 7:
 : floating-point numbers and simple values, as well as the "break"